-to take the tenseness out of a group may be of interest. with some human or humorous remark, been transformed for the occasion into a for his willingness to give his time to dence that Norman was suffering from large auditorium.
-It was draped in problems that concerned the whole community, and not just himself or his agency.
+I liked Norman Godfrey for his friendliness to all people, for his ability to take the tenseness out of a group with some human or humorous remark, for his willingness to give his time to problems that concerned the whole community, and not just himself or his agency.

-He stood for all that is good in the Social Work field-high professional standards, the serious, but not too serious outlook, steady growth on the job, ice with a traditional prayer.
-There fol- and true concern for the welfare of all people.
+He stood for all that is good in the Social Work field-high professional standards, the serious, but not too serious outlook, steady growth on the job, and true concern for the welfare of all people.

-He gave to all of us who knew him two things particularly-the example of Community of Portland that Norman fine living by a real and good philosohad been the bulwark of our Jewish phy of life, and constant encouragement had to be told, before it was too late, in the belief that the best is actually at- what a valuable contribution he had
+He gave to all of us who knew him two things particularly-the example of fine living by a real and good philosophy of life, and constant encouragement in the belief that the best is actually attainable.